codepath/android_guides/Google-Cloud-Messaging.md

 ## Overview

-Google Cloud Messaging for Android (GCM) is a service that allows you to send data from your server to your users' Android-powered device, and also to receive messages from devices on the same connection.
+Google Cloud Messaging for Android (GCM) is a service that allows you to send data from your server to your users' Android-powered device and also to receive messages from devices on the same connection.

-A GCM implementation includes a Google-provided connection server, a 3rd-party app server that interacts with the connection server, and a GCM-enabled client app running on an Android device:

 ![GCM Arch](https://i.imgur.com/9XzwPqc.png)

+### How it works

+Much of the heavy lifting in supporting push notifications on Android is facilitated by Google-powered [connection servers](https://developers.google.com/cloud-messaging/server.html).
+These Google servers provide an API for messages to be sent from your server and relay these messages to any Android/iOS devices authorized to receive them.

+An Android device with Google Play Services will already have GCM client support available.
+For push notifications to be received, an app must first request an [instance ID](https://developers.google.com/instance-id/reference/) and request a token from a Google server.
+This token then must be passed along to your server so that it can be used to send subsequent push notifications.

+### Setup

 In order to use GCM, we need to go through the following steps: